Meet The Team

-The director and co-founder of Ryvanz-Mia, Venunye is tasked with the logistics and planning behind the orphanage.
+The Director and Founder of Ryvanz-Mia Charity a 501(c)3 non-profit organization in the USA and Co-Founder of Ryvanz-Mia GHANA.
+Venunye is tasked with the logistics and planning behind the orphanage.
 He handles everything from planning volunteers arrivals, to the care and well-being of the children.
 In 2011 he relocated to Connecticut, USA, but he is still a vital part of the orphanage despite the long distance.

 Edward Edzeani, Coordinator

 Edward Edzeani, one of the original founders of the charity, is tasked with escorting volunteers during their stay.
 He regularly checks in on volunteers to make sure they are happy and satisfied, and loves showing them the beauty and potential of Kpando.
 His efforts are a vital part of the team, and help make it what it is today.

 A board member of the charity, Rev.Canon Prosper Deh brings his vast experience in humanitarian efforts to the table.
 He oversees the administration and management of the house, lending his knowledge to the team on every aspect of their projects.
 As an ordained priest, he also offers his skills as a councilor and motivator for the team and children.